suerion/AutomatedWorkcarts/README.md

 - `aw.showtriggers @<optional_route_name> <optional_duration_in_seconds>` -- Shows all nearby triggers to the player for specified duration.
 Defaults to 60 seconds.
   - This displays each trigger's id, speed, direction, etc.
-  - Triggers are also automatically shown for at least 60 seconds when using any of the other trigger commands.
+  - Triggers are also automatically shown for at least 60 seconds when using any of the other trigger commands or when manually automating a workcart.
-  - When specifying a route name, global triggers and triggers matching that route will be shown with their normal colors, but triggers for different routes will be colored gray.
+  - When specifying a route name, global triggers and triggers matching that route will be shown with their default colors, but triggers for different routes will be colored gray.
 - `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where you are aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.
   - Speed options: `Hi` | `Med` | `Lo` | `Zero`.
   - Direction options: `Fwd` | `Rev` | `Invert`.